alegunta-git/turbo-guide/books/study.md

+**India’s youth are a force for global good,**
+- Staying away from distractions and practising self-discipline.
+- Continuous learning and upskilling to remain relevant in a fast-changing world.
+- Physical and moral courage in the face of challenges, drawing inspiration from heroes such as Lt Arun Khetarpal and Capt Mahendra Nath Mulla.
+- To become a team player – ‘One for all, all for one’.
+- Never Give Up

+**tablets in village school**
+Today the students in Pashtepada zila parishad school are free from schoolbags.
+Each child has a tablet with pdf textbooks and references uploaded on them.
+Individual tablets also store student’s worksheets and the projects they undertake in the school.
+This has enabled evaluation.
+Examinations are conducted online.
+Hence the results are instant.
+The students do their homework in notebooks so that their writing skills are retained and improved.

+**Google Translate's** Live Translate feature has become increasingly powerful, allowing you to have real-time conversations in over 70 languages with audio and on-screen translations simultaneously.
+Whether you're traveling, meeting new people, or trying to communicate across language barriers, this feature transforms your phone into a live translation machine.
+The AI is smart enough to understand most pauses and naturally switch between languages, making conversations feel a lot more norm"

+**An economy allergic to failure': Tech CEO says UPSC is where India buries its ambition - BusinessToday**

+"With its vast syllabus, unpredictable questions, and multi-stage eliminations, UPSC demands immense intellectual energy.
+But Singhal’s point is clear: that same energy could help power India’s next wave of innovation—if it weren’t stuck in exam halls.

+“India doesn’t lack talent,” he concluded.
+“Its efforts are misplaced.”"

+**CBSE exam prep**
+"Preparation plays a crucial role, but how one prepares matters more than how much.
+Do not learn by simply reading solutions.
+Solve problems and keep writing formulas.
+Last-minute cramming often increases anxiety and confusion.
+Instead, revise key formulas, standard results, and frequently tested concepts to reinforce confidence.
+Solve a few representative problems from each chapter, as this is far more effective than hurriedly attempting many new ones just before the exam.
+The more the practice, the faster the calculation pace during the examination."

 ## Reading
 “By three methods we may learn wisdom: First, by reflection, which is noblest; Second, by imitation, which is easiest; and third by experience, which is the bitterest.” -Confucius

+"Anurag is more categorical.
+“You don’t read newspapers just for facts.
+You read them to learn how to write — English, grammar, opinions, and perspectives,” he says.
+“Relying on AI for newspaper summaries is a blunder."

 Here are some questions that you can ask yourself after reading.
 1. What is the main idea in the text?